petermlm/ProbPy/README.md

-A Python library for multi variable probabilistic calculus.
+A Python library for discrete multi variable probabilistic calculus.

 # About ProbPy

-ProbPy is a Python library that aims to simplify calculations with multi variable probabilistic distributions by offering an abstraction over how the data is stored and how the operations between distributions are performed.
+ProbPy is a Python library that aims to simplify calculations with discrete multi variable probabilistic distributions by offering an abstraction over how the data is stored and how the operations between distributions are performed.

-The library can be used in the implementation of many algorithms such as Bayesian Inference algorithms, Smoothing, Filtering, among other things.
+The library can be used in the implementation of many algorithms such as Bayes Theorem, Bayesian Inference algorithms like Variable Elimination, Gibbs Ask (MCMC), HMMs implementations, Information Theory, etc.

-# Features
+# Example and Features

-With ProbPy you can work with probability distributions.
+With ProbPy you can work with factors that represent probability distributions.
 First define the Random Variables:

-    X = RandVar("X", ["T", "F"])
+    X = RandVar("X", ["A", "B", "C"])
-    Y = RandVar("Y", ["T", "F"])
+    Y = RandVar("Y", ["True", "False"])

+The first argument of the constructor is the name of the variable and the second is its domain.
 After that, the factors representing probability distributions can be declared.

     fy = Factor(Y, [0.2, 0.8])
-    fx_y = Factor([X, Y], [0.1, 0.9, 0.5, 0.5])
+    fx_y = Factor([X, Y], [[0.1, 0.4, 0.5],
+                           [0.5, 0.1, 0.4]])

 Above, the first factor corresponds to a distribution `P(Y)` and the second to a distribution `P(X | Y)`.
+The first argument is the list of variables, or single vairable, indexing the factor.
+The second argument are the values of that factor.
+Note that the values of second factor `fx_y`, are inserted using a list of lists.
+The rightmost variable `Y` indexes the outer list, variable `X` indexes the inner list.

-Having this you can calculate the product of those distribution to get the join `P(X, Y)`, and normalize that distribution to get `P(Y | X)`.
+Having this, you can calculate the product of those distribution to get the join `P(X, Y)`.
+This can be done either using a method of one of the factors or using the `*` operator, which will yield the same result:

+    fyx = fx_y * fy
+    fyx = fx_y.mult(fy)

+These operations and others can be used to implement more complex operations, for example, the Bayes theorem:

     fy_x = (fx_y * fy).normalize(Y)

-This was the Bayes Theorem implemented using ProbPy.
-For more features check the examples and the documentation.
-The example can be executed with the commands:

-    python3 -m ProbPy.examples.earthquake
-    python3 -m ProbPy.examples.bayes_theorem

-# Examples

-This example is in the `example.py` file.

-The following code creates binary random variables.
-The first argument of `RandVar` is the name of the variable and the second is it's domain.

-    burglary = factor.RandVar("burglary", ["True", "False"])
-    earthq = factor.RandVar("earthq", ["True", "False"])
-    alarm = factor.RandVar("alarm", ["True", "False"])
-    john = factor.RandVar("john", ["True", "False"])
-    mary = factor.RandVar("mary", ["True", "False"])

-Having the variables it is now possible to create factors with them.
-A factor is basically the information of a probability distribution, like P(X, Y | Z), but the notion of dependency just isn't shown, hence the corresponding factor would be f(X, Y, Z).

-    factor_burglary = factor.Factor([burglary], [0.001, 0.999])
-    factor_earthq = factor.Factor([earthq], [0.002, 0.998])
-    factor_alarm = factor.Factor([alarm, earthq, burglary], [0.95, 0.05, 0.94, 0.06, 0.29, 0.71, 0.001, 0.999])
-    factor_john = factor.Factor([john, alarm], [0.90, 0.10, 0.05, 0.95])
-    factor_mary = factor.Factor([mary, alarm], [0.70, 0.30, 0.01, 0.99])

-In the current implementation a Bayesian network can be implemented simply with a list of tuples, where each tuple is a pair with a variable, and a factor and a list of parents.
+The line above first calculates the factor `P(X, Y)` and normalize it to Y to yield `P(Y | X)`.
+Another way to calculate the same result would be to do:

+    fyx = fx_y * fy
+    fy_x = fyx / fyx.marginal(X)

+The `marginal` method calculates the marginal distribution `P(X)` from `P(X, Y)`.

+Among other features, factors can also have some variables initialized.
+Suppose the factor `P(X, Y, Z)` in which every variable is binary and an event `X=True`, `Z=False`.
+You can initialize this variables to get a factor only over `Y`.

+    X = RandVar("X", ["T", "F"])
+    Y = RandVar("Y", ["T", "F"])
+    Z = RandVar("Z", ["T", "F"])

-    network = [
+    fxyz = Factor([X, Y, Z], [
-        (earthq,   factor_earthq,   []),
-        (alarm,    factor_alarm,    [earthq,  burglary]),
-        (john,     factor_john,     [alarm]),
-        (burglary, factor_burglary, []),
-        (mary,     factor_mary,     [alarm])
-    ]
+        # Z = True
+        [[10, 20],
+         [30, 40]],

+        # Z = False
+        [[50, 60],
+         [70, 80]]])

+    e = Event()
+    e.setValue(X, "T")
+    e.setValue(Z, "F")

-    BN = bn.BayesianNetwork(network)
+    fy = fxyz.instVar(e)

-Finally the Elimination Ask algorithm can be called with a query variable and a few observations.

-    # Calculates: P(Burglary | John=true, Mary=true)
-    observed = [(john, "True"), (mary, "True")]
-    burglary_k_john_mary = BN.eliminationAsk(burglary, observed)

-    # Calculates: P(John | Burglary=true)
-    observed = [(burglary, "True")]
-    john_k_burglary = BN.eliminationAsk(john, observed)

-The observations are a list of tuples.
-Each tuple is a pair between a variable and it's observation in a specific situation.

-# Contributing
+    print(fy.values)  # [50, 70]

-* This project is aimed to work with Python 3.

-* The project uses [PEP8](http://legacy.python.org/dev/peps/pep-0008) as a style guide.
-The tool [autopep8](https://pypi.python.org/pypi/autopep8/) may help in assuring the project follows the standards.

-* The code should have tests.
-Every test is implemented in the `bayes/test` directory an [nosetests](https://nose.readthedocs.org/en/latest/) is used run them.
-The run the tests use `nosetests3 bayes/test`.

-* The code should be documented.
-Documentation is done using Sphinx or written by hand when needed.
+In the code above you will see the Event class being used to create an event.
+The factor `fxyz` has it's variables `x` and `z` instantiated yielding another factor that only has the `y` variable.

+The library has the `RandVar` and `Factor` classes as seen above.
+It also has the `BayesianNetwork` class that represents a Bayesian Network and has a few inference algorithms implemented, like the Gibbs Ask algorithm.

+**To see examples check the examples directory.
+To get a full list of features of this library check the documentation provided in this repository.**

 # Documentation